Toy

 The Yorkshire Terrier is a cute little dog, but you should not let this fool you!
-These feisty little dogs have a very assertive nature and will not be afraid to show this side of themselves when necessary.
+These feisty little dogs have a very assertive nature and will not be afraid to show this side of them when necessary.

 There are many things to take into consideration when adopting this dog breed, so be sure to get to know their needs and wants before bringing one into your home.

 The Yorkshire Terrier has an interesting origin story.
 The breed had two previous names before the one it has now.
-It was first known as the Broken Haired Scotch Terrier in 1861, the Toy Terrier, and was finally named the Yorkshire Terrier in 1874.
+It was first known as the Broken Haired Scotch Terrier in 1861, the Toy Terrier and was finally named the Yorkshire Terrier in 1874.

-During the Victorian Era, the Yorkie transitioned from being a hunting dog to a companion dog by the aristocratic class of England.
+During the Victorian Era, the Yorkie transitioned from being a hunting dog to a companion dog for the aristocratic class of England.
 In 1872 the Yorkie started to become popular in America and was officially registered by the American Kennel Club in 1878.

 This toy dog breed is known to be quite popular in places such as the UK, America, Italy, Australia, and parts of South Africa.